vyapp/vy/BOOK.md

 ### Start a process with command line arguments

-It is possible to pass command line arguments to the python application by pressing
+It is possible to pass command line arguments to the python application by pressing:

     <Key-2>